sijucj/spry/lib/sqlpage/README.md

 SELECT 'Docs' AS section;
 ```

-If you omit `route.path`, Spry defaults it to the fence `info` path.
+If you omit `route.path`, Spry defaults it to the fence `PI` path.
 Route attrs
 are validated and enriched with derived fields (basename, dirname, extension(s),
 etc.).
 All routes across your playbooks are assembled into: